varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 Defining A Service
 ====

-Essentialy our service is a remote procedure call of a function that looks like this in pseudocode:
+Essentially our service is a remote procedure call of a function that looks like this in pseudocode:
 `int64 sum = AddTwoInts(int64 a, int64b);`.

 Let's take a look at the C++ code that defines the service.
 Use your favorite text editor to open the following file:  `./ros2_example_ws/src/examples/rclcpp/minimal_service/main.cpp`.